Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Introduction

-The Born-Oppenheimer (BO) approximation in terms of the small (large) ratio between electron and nuclear masses (velocities) has been the preamble \cite{Born1927} for the widely used adiabatic separation between electron and nuclear motion in the quantum molecular problem \cite{Born1954, Longuet-Higgins1961, Bransden2003}.
-The corresponding BO wave function (WF) is an approximation to the exact molecular WF, namely $\Phi_{\mathrm{Mol}} ({\bf x},{\bf R}) \sim \phi^{\mathrm{BO}}({\bf x};{\bf R}) \chi^{\mathrm{BO}}({\bf R})$, where the electronic WF is obtained as an eigenstate of the electronic Hamiltonian for a chosen nuclear geometry ${\bf R}$.
-This separation has been championed by quantum chemistry because it allows the concept of nuclei moving on unambiguous potential energy surfaces provided by the separated electronic solution.
-Other separations are possible, even an exact factorization in a similar form $\phi({\bf x}|{\bf R}) \chi({\bf R})$ but as a conditional probability amplitude for the electronic part, as stated by the Bayes theorem \cite{Hunter1975}.
-This proposal has been further investigated by other authors \cite{Gidopoulos2014, Cederbaum2013} to find that the reduction to conditional probability amplitude requires knowledge of the total WF, or that the equations governing the new two factorized WFs are much more complicated to solve.
-The BO separation also provides a particular protocol for approaching the full solution of the total Hamiltonian, by proposing the BO electronic states as a complete basis (see \cite{Sutcliffe2010} for a critical viewpoint) in the so-called Born-Huang (BH) expansion.
-This BH expansion is not an exact solution and introduces non-adiabatic couplings between the BO adiabatic electronic states, which partially dilutes the concept of nuclei moving on a single BO potential energy surface.
-The accurate computation of non-adiabatic couplings near avoided crossings or conical intersection (at geometries where the BO fails) is usually a remarkably complicated task, that is avoided by the proposal of unitary transformations to a diabatic picture.
-The diabatization process eliminates non-adiabatic couplings in favor of electrostatic couplings since they are no longer eigenstates of the electronic Hamiltonian.
+The BO separation also provides a particular protocol for approaching the full solution of the total Hamiltonian, by proposing the BO electronic states as a complete basis (see \cite{Sutcliffe2010,Sutcliffe2012} for a historical account and a critical viewpoint on solutions based on the BO adiabatic approximation) in the so-called Born-Huang (BH) expansion \cite{Born1954}.
+This BH expansion is not an strictly exact solution and it introduces non-adiabatic couplings between the BO adiabatic electronic states, which partially dilutes the concept of nuclei moving on a single BO adiabatic potential energy surface.
+The accurate computation of non-adiabatic couplings near avoided crossings or conical intersections (at geometries where the BO fails) is usually a remarkably complicated task that is avoided by the proposal of unitary transformations to a diabatic picture \cite{Smith1969}.
+The diabatization procedure eliminates non-adiabatic couplings in favor of softer electrostatic couplings, since the diabatic WFs are no longer eigenstates of the electronic Hamiltonian.